 The old adage of “show me, don’t tell me” is never truer than it is in this scenario.

-This article originally appeared on the author’s Medium blog and is republished here with his permission.
+This article originally appeared on the author’s website blog and is republished here with his permission.

 Photo credit: Getty Images